20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 - Evaluate the impacts of tourism on cities and identify proper respones.

-- Adopt proper methods and strategies to assess and promote the tourism value of urban sites and cultural resources.
+- Adopt proper methods and strategies to assess and promote the tourism value of urban destinations.

 - Identify and address relevant tourism segments for specific urban districts.